How To Find A Coffee Bean Supplier

 • Prepare the area where you will be “cupping” so that it is ready.

-• Smell the smell of the dry coffee.
+• Smell the smell of dry coffee.

 • Fill the drinking glasses with water, then close them.